CLI Commands

 Flag Description

 --config, -c Path to config file (default: fuku.yaml, falls back to fuku.yml).
 Disables automatic override file merging.
-Only supported with run, stop, and logs commands
+Supported with run, stop, logs, and doctor commands

 --no-ui Run without the interactive TUI (log-only mode)